 Auto-destructive art can be machine-produced and factory-assembled.

-Auto-destructive paintings, sculptures and constructions have a lifetime varying from a few moments to twenty years.
 When the disintegrative process is complete the work is to be removed from the site and scrapped.

 London, 4th November, 1959

-From 1959 until 1966, when he created DIAS as a forum for other artists to expand the dialogue he had begun on destruction, Gustav Metzger realized his socially motivated, inherently political theory and practice of Auto-Destructive Art in such works as public lecture-demonstrations (1960-1966), in the development of an acid-nylon technique for painting (1960-1962), in very early (1963-1966) projections of liquid transforming crystals, and in his visionary projects for auto-destructive sculptures to be erected in public places.
+(1963-1966) projections of liquid transforming crystals, and in his visionary projects for auto-destructive sculptures to be erected in public places.
 In his Manifesto World of June, 1962, Metzger berated the "stinking fucking cigar smoking bastards" and "scented fashionable cows who deal in works of art" and called for the artist to "destroy art galleries…(the) boxes of deceit" that represent "capitalist institutions."
 (6) Such a destruction, he urged, was a means to create a new realism capable of showing "the importance of one object" or the "relationship between a number of objects" and was the first step to the formation of a theory of aesthetics that might include *the total relationship of objects including the human figure."

-Gustav Metzger was the first artist to systematically identify destruction as the essential theme of, and dilemma in, modern life.
-He then incorporated his findings in a comprehensive reappraisal of art and its potential role in society.
 His special contribution resided in the conjunction of formal innovation and historical circumstance; he analyzed the phenomena of the destruction of materials through change, chance, and indeterminacy as the basis of kinesis and destruction in political, psychological and social material.
 He provided an aesthetic equivalent to destruction by collapsing form, subject matter, and content into a single plane of expression in a self-decomposing and deconstructing object.
 While other artists such as Jean Tinguely, Yves Klein, Arman, Bernard Aubertain, certain members of the German based ZERO group, and Fluxus at times employed destructive means in their work, no one except Metzger so thoroughly recognized and pursued the full ramifications of this problem.
 (7)

 Metzger's work demanded not only a political reading of art, but an engaged and self-conscious relationship to its production.
 His concern for the international, interdisciplinary scope of destruction in art was most clearly brought out in the first press release he wrote for DIAS, where he explained that: